New York Hidden Gems: Unveiling 14 of the Big Apple’s Best-Kept Secrets

 Snap a Selfie at the Ghostbusters Firehouse

-Who you gonna call?
+Who are you gonna call?
 Get ready to ward off spooky specters and spirit poltergeists at the iconic Ghostbusters Firehouse.
 The ideal landmark for any movie lover, this fully functioning fire station is actually known as the Hook & Ladder Company 8.

 Interesting Fact: These brave firefighters were actually some of the first responders to the 9/11 tragedy.